ariatemplates/hashspace-todomvc/README.md

 - TodoMVC test suite is run on both hashspace and hashspace-min versions
 - If the build is green, both versions are deployed to `gh-pages` branch

-## TODO

-- local storage
-- some code style refactoring (tabulations not spaces, apostrophes in JS vs. quotes in HTML, components in separate files)